cdeitrick/vscooper.github.io/research.md

 How do mutation rates and spectra vary among genome regions?

 Intra-genome variation in the rates and spectra of mutations could provide a mechanism by which selection acts on genome organization to influence both the origin of genetic variation as well as its fate.
 We use mutation-accumulation experiments (MA) paired with whole-genome-sequencing (WGS) to capture the mutational process of various bacterial species with unprecedented resolution.
-See

-1.Dillon MM, Sung W, Lynch M, Cooper VS. The Rate and Molecular Spectrum of Spontaneous Mutations in the GC-Rich Multichromosome Genome of Burkholderia cenocepacia.
+1. Dillon MM, Sung W, Lynch M, Cooper VS. The Rate and Molecular Spectrum of Spontaneous Mutations in the GC-Rich Multichromosome Genome of Burkholderia cenocepacia.
 Genetics.
 2015;200(3):935-46. doi: 10.1534/genetics.115.176834;  PMID:25971664.
 [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/25971664)

 ## EvolvingSTEM: evolution-in-action leads to inspired learning.